johnashu/transfer-quickstart/README.md

 These events contain all of the information needed to stay on top of payment statuses.
 Most commonly, this will reflect the fact that a payment's status has changed.
-When a payment's status has changed, we record that information our database and update the total amount due associated with a bill.
-Payments that are marked as `settled`, for instance, can generally be considered to be completed and can be deducted from the total "amount due.
+When a transfer's status has changed, we record that information our database and update the total amount due associated with a transfer.
+Transfers that are marked as `settled`, for instance, can generally be considered to be completed and can be deducted from the total "amount due.
 However, the user can still dispute unauthorized charges for up to 60 days after the payment.
 We also